Imagine…

 Double walk-in robes and ensuites complete the master suites.

 The slate blue joinery, 100 mm Caesarstone and knurled bronze hardware used in the kitchens are again seen in the ensuites.
 Ribbed glass shower screens hide double showers, so two can share.
 But, two eye-level cabinets, under bench storage and two sinks, ensures sharing is not compulsory.
-The ensuite floors appear to match the wooden parquetry floors but are fully tiled, as are all walls.

 Take the lifts downstairs and the ambience changes slightly.
 Walls in the cellars and cinemas are a darker shade, tiles are subtly different and more antique black joinery contributes to the mood.

-The cellars include ample wine storage, a 50-bottle wine fridge, glass racks and a small sink.
+The cellars include ample wine storage, a 35-bottle wine fridge, glass racks and a small sink.
 Across the lobby are the fully equipped cinemas including premium audio-visual equipment.
 Just connect your streaming service and settle in.

 And if the indulgence becomes too much, wander over to the gyms for a workout or head into the double (or triple) garages where the workbenches await.